Your feedback is important to the future of postgraduate research at the University. Want to make a change? There are many ways to let us know.

-The Postgraduate Research Tutor (PGRT) has responsibility for the pastoral care of postgraduate researchers, as well as a range of other key strategic and operational roles in their School.
-Full information on the roles and responsibilities of the PGRT is available on SES website
+The Director of Postgraduate Research Studies (DPGRS) has responsibility for the pastoral care of postgraduate researchers, as well as a range of other key strategic and operational roles in their School.
+Full information on the roles and responsibilities of the DPGRS is available on SES website

-You can meet with your PGRT at any time during the year to discuss any academic or personal issues.
-You should be offered a meeting with your PGRT (without your supervision team) at least once year by your Graduate School.
+You can meet with your DPGRS at any time during the year to discuss any academic or personal issues.

 Faculty Graduate School Committee (FGSC)

 Faculty Graduate School Committees report to the Graduate Board.
 Their common core terms of reference give all faculties a clear route of communication to Graduate Board.

 The remit of these committees includes ensuring the quality of research training and supervision of postgraduate researchers, making recommendations to Graduate Board in relation to policy and the development of new programmes, appointing DPGRSs, liaising with external bodies such as Research Councils, and considering general issues relating to postgraduate researchers in the faculty.
 PGR representatives are normally members of this committee.

 The Postgraduate Research Experience Survey (PRES) is a survey run by the Higher Education Academy (HEA).